Find out more about booster shots in the Yukon.

 Find out if you are eligible to get the vaccine in the Yukon.

 You have a valid Yukon health care card

 You're eligible to be vaccinated in the Yukon.
 Bring your health card with you to your immunization appointment.
 Check the booking schedule to find the dates that apply to you.

 You're a Yukon resident studying outside of the territory

 You're eligible to be vaccinated in the Yukon when you return home from school.
 You should plan to be in the Yukon for your 2nd dose, 8 weeks after your 1st.
 Bring your health card with you to your immunization appointment.

-If, for example, you’re a temporary worker, student, or a recently relocated person, you’re eligible to be vaccinated in the Yukon.
+If, for example, you’re a temporary worker, student or have recently relocated, you’re eligible to be vaccinated in the Yukon.
 You’ll need to bring valid photo identification with you, such as a passport or driver's licence, plus 1 of the following:

 - valid Yukon student card;